Andrew95496/katanakoin/README.md

 ## Description

-I created this project so I can work on addind data to a database and posting the data with Python
+I created this project so I can work on adding data to a database and posting the data with Python

 #### Technologies